CODA

 Identity for CODA individuals can be layered and evolving.

 Growing up within a Deaf family often shapes values, communication, and cultural understanding, while wider social environments may hold different expectations and assumptions.
-These experiences contribute to a unique sense of identity and connection.
+Together, these experiences shape a unique sense of identity and connection.

-CODA explores how belonging is formed across different worlds.
+This space shows how belonging is formed across Deaf and hearing worlds.

 Family and Communication